CS-1400/CS-1400.github.io/_pages/data-types/operations-on-numbers.md

 ---

 ## Description
+`int` is short for integer, which is a whole number. `float` is short for floating-point number, which is a number with a fractional part.
+There are many operations and methods that can be performed on numbers.
-The Python interpreter will automatically evaluate all expressions.
-The evaluation follows the normal "PEMDAS" order of operations.
+- The Python interpreter will automatically evaluate all expressions.
+- The evaluation follows the normal "PEMDAS" order of operations.
 - Python Docs: [Numeric Types](https://docs.python.org/3/library/stdtypes.html#numeric-types-int-float-complex), [Operator Precedence](https://docs.python.org/3/reference/expressions.html#operator-precedence)
 - Python Modules: [math](https://docs.python.org/3/library/math.html), [statistics](https://docs.python.org/3/library/statistics.html), [random](https://docs.python.org/3/library/random.html)